pydio/pydio-doc-admin-guide/getting-started/quick-start.md

 Deploy Pydio in a couple of steps :

-1. Download and deploy archive on your server
-2. Run through the diagnostic and fix your server configurations
+1. Run through the diagnostic and fix your server configurations
-3. Run through the installer to be up and running quickly
+2. Run through the installer to be up and running quickly
-4. Use Pydio.
+3. Use Pydio.

-### Deploy archive on your server

-Download the latest stable version from [https://pydio.com/en/products/downloads/ Download Page], either as ZIP or TAR.GZ format.
-Alternatively, you can use our Linux repositories to install Pydio using a package manager on Debian or CentOS Linux flavors.

-Using your favorite FTP client or SCP command, upload this package to your webserver, and extract its content to a web-accessible folder (e.g. */var/www/pydio*).

-Make sure the *data* path is writeable by the webserver.
-For example :

-> `chown -R www-data:www-data /var/www/pydio/data`

 ### Run through the diagnostic and fix the necessary errors